mubasharkk/fieldfisher/README.md

    repository.
 5. I wasn't able to finish the endpoint `GET api/allcases` with `FileDatabase` but it does function properly with `JsonDatabase`.
+6. All data sets are saved in `./data` folder.

 #### Why